-As part of the infrastructure reserved matters application, screening is proposed at the boundaries of Ford Airfield Industrial Estate and Redstone Tyres.
+As part of the infrastructure reserved matters planning application, screening is proposed at the boundary of Ford Airfield Industrial Estate.
 The screening, which is 4m high, forms part of the infrastructure reserved matters planning application and is shown in drawing 2205771-100.

 The screening has been optimised to reduce noise levels by as much as practicably possible, whilst also taking into account other design considerations, such as landscaping and arboriculture.
-The screening will be approximately 4m in height.